 Nautical wallpaper and seafaring motifs give a maritime makeover to the usual mud room ideas and make this space perfect for a coastal home.

 An entrance space like one, designed by Amy Leferink of Interior Impressions, sets the tone for a home, so the blue and white color scheme with accents of red is just right.
 To finish, a porthole-shaped mirror hung from a rope, complemented by a striped rug and coordinating towels, create a playful, uplifting space.

-6. Add in some stripes
+11. Bring in some stripes